 A good and experienced and knowledgeable DUI defense attorney will want to file pretrial motions so that evidence against their client can be suppressed.
 A good attorney will never shrink from taking full advantage of potential mistakes may have been made by law enforcement officers in relation to DUI evidence.
 If such a motion to suppress is successful, a DUI case could be dismissed or the charges substantially reduced.

 Attorney Steven Kellis has over 20 years of experience in successfully arguing for DUI clients.
 He has been both a prosecutor and a defender so he knows how the law works.
 Mr. Kellis can be contacted 24 hours a day, 7 days a week.
-Call today to schedule an appointment for a free consultation and legal analysis for you and your case.
+Call today to schedule an appointment for a free consultation with a Pennsylvania DUI lawyer.
 Mr. Kellis will help you decide what your best options are in order to win a favorable outcome.
 You need the best defense on your side that is skilled, knowledgeable and has over 20 years of DUI case experience in the state of Pennsylvania.
 Call today.